ibm-mas/mcpi/docs/maximo-cpi/custom-metric-collection.md

 ## Custom Metric Collection

 **Maximo-CPI** provides an API for collecting metrics in Prometheus format.
 It offers clients the flexibility to dynamically collect metrics for monitoring and troubleshooting.
-Clients can create custom scripts that output metrics in Prometheus format and utilize PodMonitor to collect these metrics through the Maximo-CPI API.
+Clients can create custom scripts (**bash or python**) that output metrics in Prometheus format and utilize PodMonitor to collect these metrics through the Maximo-CPI API.

 ### Steps how to collect custom metrics